Hgarnell/Hgarnell.github.io/blogs/_bernies_tech_stuff/Redeemer-HTB.md

 A: info
 - note: ip address is different because i needed to reset the machine
 - I found out whqat command to use through looking and the redis manual.
-- the HELP command provides a list of commands that i could use to view different commands avaialable to me. h] ``help @server``
+- the HELP command provides a list of commands that i could use to view different commands avaialable to me.

+ ``help @server``

 ```SHELL
 redis-cli -h 10.129.60.214
 10.129.60.214:6379> INFO